Kartaverse/Reactor-Standalone/README.md

 ## Overview

-Reactor is a package manager created by the [We Suck Less Community](https://www.steakunderwater.com/wesuckless/viewforum.php?f=32) for BMD Fusion Studio, Resolve (Free), Resolve Studio, Houdini, and LightWave.
+Reactor is a package manager created by the [We Suck Less Community](https://www.steakunderwater.com/wesuckless/viewforum.php?f=32) for BMD Fusion Studio, Resolve (Free), Resolve Studio, OpenFX Plugins, Houdini, and LightWave.
 Reactor streamlines the installation of 3rd party content through the use of "Atom" packages that are synced automatically with a Git repository.

 The Reactor Package Manager has been revamped as a desktop application that works seamlessly on macOS, Windows, and Linux.